 How long a screen and recoat may take entirely depends on the total square footage being serviced.
 It can take as little as 4 hours or a whole day.
-The topcoat will be dry to the touch in as little as a few hours, depending on the product used, but generally takes 24 to 48 hours to cure.
-So even though you will be able to walk on the floors in a few hours, it is highly recommended to proceed with caution and not allow any significant traffic on them.
+The top coat will be dry to the touch in as little as a few hours, depending on the product used, but generally takes 5 days to fully cure.
+So even though you can walk on the floors in a few hours wearing socks, it is highly recommended to use caution and not allow any significant traffic on them until after 3 days.
 It is advisable not to move furniture or appliances until after they have fully cured.

 Why is a Wood Floor Protective Coat Important?

 There are many reasons why hardwood floors require a protective layer coating.

 - It provides an additional layer of protection against scratches, dirt, and spills.